Interview with Student Activist Hayley Pickard

 REN: As a member of the LGBTQ+ community, Hayley actively advocates for gender equality rights and mental health issues.
-She has served as the President of the Alliance Club at Markham District High School, facilitating events, organizing meetings, and creating a safe space for youth in the community.
-In her spare time, she enjoys creative writing, singing, and theatre.
+They have served as the President of the Alliance Club at Markham District High School, facilitating events, organizing meetings, and creating a safe space for youth in the community.
+In their spare time, they enjoy creative writing, singing, and theatre.
 Hayley wants to make a difference for all minority groups and overall make the world a better place.
-So, today Hayley will be briefly sharing about her experience with advocating for student rights in the community, and also inspiring other student activists to follow her steps.
+So, today Hayley will be briefly sharing about their experience with advocating for student rights in the community, and also inspiring other student activists to follow their steps.
 First of all Hayley, why are you passionate about the causes that you advocate for?

 PICKARD: I’m passionate about these causes because when I was younger (and while I was in elementary school, I was just discovering these communities, all the new words, new terms, and what they meant) I knew that I needed someone to help guide me.
 It was hard to try to figure things out on my own, based on what other people have said and what other people were saying to me [...].
 I needed someone else to be able to guide me and tell me what was going on.
 So, I’m passionate about this because I want to be that voice for other people, and I want to be able to help other kids and other youth in the community who need a role model of some kind, or who need someone to guide them through what everything means and how it works [...].